lapig-ufg/docker-repo/docker-geoserver/README.md

 # First step:

-Get your valid certificate, I'm using Let's Encrypt, to generate my
+Get your valid certificate, In that case I'm using Letsencrypt

 # Second step